 Enhance Your Curves with Breast Augmentation

-Breast augmentation with either saline or silicone implants is the most common operation performed in the United States, with well over 300,000 women undergoing an augmentation procedure alone every year.
-Commonly termed a “boob job,” this procedure is designed to enhance the size and shape of a woman’s breast through the placement of a saline (salt-water), silicone, or more “cohesive” “gummy-bear” type implant.
-The implant can be placed in a sub-glandular (beneath the breast tissue only) or sub-muscular (beneath the chest muscle) position depending on a patient’s anatomy and desires.
-In most cases, San Diego breast augmentation surgeon Vincent Marin places the implant in through an incision around the areola or at the breast crease.
-The size and profile of the implant is largely based upon a patient’s anatomy as well as their ultimate cosmetic desire.
+Breast augmentation is the most popular plastic surgery procedure in the United States, with over 300,000 women enjoying it yearly.
+This procedure is designed to enhance the size and shape of a woman’s breast through the placement of implants, namely silicone, saline (salt water), or gummy bear.
+These can be placed beneath the breast tissue (sub-glandular) or beneath the chest muscle (sub-muscular).
+In most cases, Dr. Marin places the implant through an incision around the areola or at the breast crease.
+The type, size, profile, and placement of the implants are largely based on a patient’s anatomy and her ultimate cosmetic desire.

 WHAT TO EXPECT FOR YOUR

 Pain, bleeding, infection, asymmetry, implant failure, capsular contracture

 6-8 weeks for implants to completely descend into the final position